Picovoice/speech-to-index-benchmark/README.md

 ![](resources/figs/false_alarm_vs_missed_detection.png)

 One important factor about Speech-to-Index engines is their processing speed.
 The figure below depicts the time an engine requires for processing an hour of audio.
-This means Octopus is more than 7x faster than the other offline engine.

 ![](resources/figs/realtime_factor_comparison.png)